Rugby World Cup 2023: Match schedule, how to watch, latest news and odds

 South Africa were the winners of the last tournament – in Japan in 2019 – when they beat England in the final, and will be among the favourites again this year.
 New Zealand, as ever, will be the team to beat, especially after their dominant showing at the Rugby Championship.

-However, a strong European challenge is expected, not least from the hosts France and Six Nations Grand Slam winners Ireland, who have yet to put their best foot forward at a World Cup.
+However, a strong European challenge is expected, not least from France and Six Nations Grand Slam winners Ireland, who have yet to put their best foot forward at a World Cup.

 Where is it?